hieudku/hieuDku/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m a current Software Testing & Development major student.
+- 🔭 I'm a student majoring in Software Testing & Development.
+I'm focused on learning and applying my skills to build and test software.

   My stack :open_file_folder: